ABOUT US

 Owner & Physical Therapist

-Alex graduated with a BS in Kinesiology from Western Washington University in 2009 and a DPT in Physical Therapy from Regis University in 2013.
-He met is wife and best friend Kelley in Physical Therapy school and moved to Oregon after graduation.
-Alex and Kelley live in SW Portland with their dog Kai and enjoy hiking and traveling the globe at any chance they get.
-Alex is deeply passionate about learning and has accumulated over 325 hours of continued education hours, most of which being taught by the Postural Restoration Institute.
-In 2015 he opened Root & Branch Physical Therapy and by 2019 he was named Top Physical Therapist in Portland Monthly Magazine's Wellness Issue, as voted by his peers.
-Soon after he opened Root & Branch Integrative Fitness with the help of his business partner Gina Daley.
+I graduated with a BS in Kinesiology from Western Washington University in 2009 and a DPT in Physical Therapy from Regis University in 2013.
+I then moved to Oregon in 2013 and have been working in Portland ever since.
+I am deeply passionate about learning and have accumulated over 350 hours of continued education hours, most of which being taught by the Postural Restoration Institute.
+In 2015 I opened Root & Branch Physical Therapy and by 2019 I was named Top Physical Therapist in Portland Monthly Magazine's Wellness Issue, as voted by my peers.
+I then went on to win Top Physical Therapist four additional years in a row.
+I co-parent my dog Kai, a German Shepard Mix that loves butt scratches.
+Kai is in the office every other week to help me with patients.

 BASIC CONCEPTS OF THE POSTURAL RESTORATION INSTITUTE®